muzzley/mobile-icon-resizer/README.md

     node ./index.js OPTIONS

     Options:
       --input, -i        The prefix of the iOS image files.                [default: "appicon_1024.png"] --inputsize, --is  The size, in pixels, of the input file.                         [default: 1024] --iosprefix        The prefix of the iOS image files.                            [default: "Icon"] --iosof            The output folder for the iOS icons.                             [default: "."]
       --androidof        The output folder for the Android icons.                         [default: "."]
-      --androidofn       The output file name for the Android icons.  [default: "Icon.png"] -v, --version      Print the script's version.
+      --androidofn       The output file name for the Android icons.               [default: "Icon.png"] --platforms        For which platforms should the icons be resized.
+Comma-separated list.
+                         Possible values: ios, android                          [default: "ios,android"]
+      -v, --version      Print the script's version.
       -h, --help         Display this help text.

 Example execution: